 There are some plants that are native in one region of the U.S. where they have evolved, but are considered to be invasive in other parts of the U.S where they have been introduced.
 An example is Silphium perfoliatum (cup plant) that is welcome as a native plant in Missouri, but considered to be an invasive plant in Connecticut.

-An aggressive growth habitat does not necessarily mean that a plant is “invasive.”
+An aggressive growth habitat does not, in and of itself, mean that a plant is “invasive.”
 A plant that is native to a particular ecosystem is not invasive in that ecosystem, regardless its aggressiveness.
-For example, Monarda didyma (scarlet beebalm) has an aggressive growing habit (it’s a runner, not a clumper), it is a native plant in numerous states and not considered invasive.
+For example, Monarda didyma (scarlet beebalm) has an aggressive growing habit (it’s a runner, not a clumper), but it is a native plant in numerous states in the U.S.

 A scientifically-designated group of related organisms, in this case, plants.
 A plant genus is the first, capitalized word in a scientific name.
 Example: Asclepias (milkweed).